private-octopus/picoquic/doc/parallel.md

 with that option, all API's defined in `picoquic.h` will check that they are executing in the proper thread, and if not will execute a `debugbreak()`, allowing the developer to quickly locate and correct the threading issue.
+Instead of a hard-to-debug error, the API will fail in an obvious way if it is not executed within the context of the application thread.

+This debug option is clearly not meant to be used in production.
+The intent is to use it when trying to reproduce a bug, or possibly when running a test suite.

 # Supported architecture